Copper inches up on Spain relief; China holiday eyed

 SINGAPORE London copper inched up on Friday after Spain took steps to buttress its economy, but it was on course for its second weekly loss in a row as the impact of central bank easing fizzled and concerns over Chinese demand weighed ahead of week-long holiday.

-The ShFE temporarily raised trading margins for all its futures contracts from September 28 in a bid to control price volatility ahead of the mid-Autumn and Chinese National Day holidays.

-Some fresh appetite for risk came on Friday as Spain announced a crisis budget for 2013 based mostly on spending cuts in what many see as an effort to pre-empt the likely conditions of an international bailout.
+Spain announced a crisis budget for 2013 based mostly on spending cuts on Thursday in what many see as an effort to pre-empt the likely conditions of an international bailout.

-This helped perk up the euro against other currencies, easing pressure on metals.
-A weaker dollar makes commodities, priced in the U.S. currency, cheaper for holders of other currencies.

-But signs of slowing global growth persisted in Asia, where South Korea's industrial output contracted for the third consecutive month, while Japan's industrial output fell more than expected in August.
+For the top stories in metals and other news, click <TOP/MTL>, <TOP/MACRO> or <MET/L>

 WASHINGTON U.S. worker productivity was not as weak as initially thought in the first quarter, but the persistently soft trend is an obstacle to faster economic growth.